 Resources for Choosing a Rotation Lab

 - List of PIBS faculty who are actively seeking rotation students in 2020-21 (coming soon)

 - UM Experts Database

-You are strongly advised to talk to students, faculty, staff, and program advisors about your research interests and which labs or mentors might be a good fit for you.
+- Our best advice is to talk to students, faculty, staff, and program advisors about your research interests and which labs/mentors might be a good fit for you.

 Setting up a Rotation

-Make contact with faculty members whose research interests you.
-Set up a meeting to discuss potential research projects, the lab environment, the mentor’s philosophy for research and mentoring, and both your expectation and goals for a research rotation.
-Once you and your mentor have agreed on a rotation, both will fill out and sign the PIBS rotation form provided by Michelle DiMondo.
+Make contact with faculty whose research interests you.
+Set up a meeting to discuss potential research projects, the lab environment, the mentor’s philosophy for research and mentoring, and both of your expectations and goals for a research rotation.

 Timing of Rotations